Karine Khatchadourian

 Investigator, CHEO Research Institute

 Dr Khatchadourian completed medical school and a pediatrics residency at the University of Montreal.
-She then completed her fellowship in pediatric endocrinology at BC Children’s Hospital at the University of British Columbia.
-She also obtained a Master’s in health sciences at the University of British Columbia.
+She then completed her training in pediatric endocrinology at the University of British Columbia along with a Master’s in health sciences.

-She has collaborated on different bone health and diabetes studies within the Endocrinology division at CHEO.
-She also has an interest in general endocrinology research.
+Her research interests include examining bone health in transgender and nonbinary youth on puberty blockers and gender affirming hormones, collaborative work with investigators assessing health outcomes in the transgender population using health administrative data and patient reported outcomes.
+She also has an interest in growth hormone studies for endocrine conditions.
 She is the principal investigator of an RCT comparing the effect and safety of once weekly dosing of somapacitan with daily Norditopin® as well as evaluating long-term safety of somapacitan in children with Turner syndrome.

 Research Projects